hardasmalanig-spring2021/webapp/README.md

 # CSYE 6225 - Fall 2021
 ## WebApp

-Web application using technology stack that meets Cloud Native Web Application Requirements.
+Web application using Technology stack that meets Cloud Native Web Application Requirements.
 This webapp shows implementation of Restful API to create, get and update user information

 ## Requirements